 - Pick up litter before it can wash into drains.

-- Clean your car on the lawn, without using detergent, or take it to a car wash that recycles water and detergent.
+- Clean your car on the lawn using biodegradable detergent or, even better, take it to a car wash that recycles water and detergent.

-- Sweep up leaves and grass clippings and put them on the garden instead of hosing them down the drain.
+- Sweep up leaves and grass clippings and put them on the garden or in the compost instead of hosing them down the drain.

 - Pick up your dog's droppings.

-- Never tip paint, oil or other contaminants down a stormwater drain (or any drain) - contact your landfill about disposing of leftover paint, or give it to someone else.
+- Never tip paint, oil, thinners, insecticides or other contaminants down a stormwater drain (or any drain).
+Contact your landfill or paint shop about disposing of leftover paint, or give it to someone else.

 - Shovel up soil, cement and other debris when you're building or landscaping.
 If possible keep it dry and dispose of it at the landfill.